-Average avg Σ/N Indicates that the Average function is active.
-External Lock EXT Indicates that the system is now locked and refers to the external reference input signal External Trigger EXT JUL External trigger signal is being used.
-Math Math [≵⊋ Trace math is being used.
-Sequence Indicator SEQ 홈마 Shown when a sequence is running.
-Sweep Indicator SWT Indicates that the sweep time is manually set manually set.
+Average AVG Σ/N Indicates that the Average function is active.
+External Lock EXT Indicates that the system is now locked and refers to the external reference input signal External Trigger JUL External trigger signal is being used.
+Math Math ★‡ Trace math is being used.
+Sequence Indicator SEQ 30 Shown when a sequence is running.
+Sweep Indicator SWT Indicates that the sweep time is manually set.
+Tracking generator TG Indicates that the tracking generator is turned on.
+TG Normalization TG Indicates that the tracking generator has been normalized.
+Wake-up clock TIME Indicates that the wake-up clock is turned on.
+USB USB Indicates that a USB flash drive is inserted into the front panel and is recognized.
+Micro SD uSD Indicates that a micro SD card is inserted into the front panel and is recognized.

-Tracking generator

-Indicates that the tracking generator is turned on.

-Indicates that the tracking generator has been normalized.

-Wake-up clock